vasavi168/docs/help/templates.md

 Any message arising out of customers actions or his existing relationship with the enterprise, that is not promotional will be considered as Service-Implicit message.

 - Confirmation messages of a Net-banking and credit/debit card transactions.
-- Product purchase confirmation, delivery status, etc. from e-comm websites.
+- Product purchase confirmation, delivery status, etc. from e-commerce websites.
-- Customer making payments through Payment Wallet over E-Commerce website / mobile app and an OTP is sent to complete - the transaction.
+- Customer making payments through Payment Wallet over e-commerce website / mobile app and an OTP is sent to complete - the transaction.
-- OTP’s required for e-comm website, app login’s, social media apps, authentication/verification links, securities - trading, Demat account operations, KYC, e-wallet registration, etc.
+- OTP’s required for e-commerce website, app login’s, social media apps, authentication/verification links, securities - trading, Demat account operations, KYC, e-wallet registration, etc.
 - Messages from TSP/ISP.
-- Periodic balance info, bill generation, bill dispatch, due date reminders, recharge confirmation (DTH, cable, - prepaid electricity recharge, etc.
+- Periodic balance info, bill generation, bill dispatch, due date reminders, recharge confirmation (DTH, cable, - prepaid electricity recharge, etc).
 - Delivery notifications, updates, and periodic upgrades.
 - Messages from retail stores related to the bill, warranty.
 - Messages from schools-attendance/transport alerts.